 - Beans and legumes, which are good sources of fiber

 - Dairy, which contains calcium to support bone health

-And she also worries that a 30-day diet can set you up for yo-yo dieting.
-Cassetty agrees: “I think phase diets get such a bad rap because people put their lives on pause to do something for a short period, then go back to eating what they used to before.
+Ansel also worries that a 30-day diet may set you up for yo-yo dieting.
+Cassetty agrees: “Phase diets get such a bad rap because people put their lives on pause to do something for a short period, then go back to eating what they used to before.
 Whatever benefits they experienced are immediately canceled out the minute they resume their former eating patterns.”

 “I think it’s overly restrictive,” Cassetty said.
 If you want to try a new way of eating, she recommends making small, sustainable, healthy changes like cooking at home more often and eating more vegetables.

 You might be considering the Whole30 diet if you suspect the food you eat is affecting how you feel.
 There are times when an elimination diet is appropriate, Cassetty said.
 But an elimination diet should be done under the guidance of a dietitian, for a specific reason.
 “You might not need to eliminate all of the foods that are eliminated on Whole30.
 If you’re having some problem, the goal is to eliminate as few foods as possible,” Cassetty said.